-One of the biggest challenges for improving productivity is that humans get tired.
+One of the biggest challenges to improving productivity is that humans get tired.
 From stamina to muscle power, errors typically increase as workers run out of steam.
 For this reason, the science of ergonomic design has become ever more important to maximise both performance and worker comfort.

 One key opportunity is to minimise extraneous movement and ensure the majority of physical movement is directly linked to productive activity.
-For example, replacing the traditional point and shoot barcode scanner with a glove with in-built scan functionality offers a number of benefits.
+For example, replacing the traditional point-and-shoot barcode scanner with a glove with in-built scan functionality offers a number of benefits.
 Obviously, the worker has both hands free at all times to pick up items and safely negotiate warehouse locations, often at height.
 The wearable devices are always to hand; the worker simply presses a button in the glove to scan an item, making the entire process much easier.
 Furthermore, there is no need to put down and pick up the device; while scanners are relatively lightweight, even removing this level of additional weight from a worker can have a tangible impact on fatigue.

-The hands-free nature of wearable devices can also improve worker safety – a key issue since the majority of health and safety incidents reported in the UK in 2017/18 within the transportation and storage industry related to musculoskeletal disorders.
-In addition to avoiding one handed pick up of items, a wearable scanner eradicates the risk of scanners being dropped on other workers.
+The hands-free nature of wearable devices can also improve worker safety – a key issue since the majority of health and safety incidents reported in the UK in 2017/18 within the transportation and storage industry are related to musculoskeletal disorders.
+In addition to avoiding one-handed pick up of items, a wearable scanner eradicates the risk of scanners being dropped on other workers.
 In addition, wearables can include sensors and emit a signal to alert other workers to an individual’s presence, addressing the risks created by forklifts and other moving infrastructure.

 Knowledge Driven Performance

 In addition, such wearable devices improve picking accuracy by using adjustable feedback options, such as acoustic signals, vibration and LEDs on the back of the hand to provide immediate confirmation of correct product selection.
-By helping the worker to rapidly distinguish between ostensibly identical products, for example, helps to minimise both delays and errors.
+Helping the worker to rapidly distinguish between ostensibly identical products, for example, helps to minimise both delays and errors.
 This not only drives up productivity but also avoids worker frustration.